Get ready, because 2024 is going to be a big year for small cars. Specifically, small SUVs and crossovers.

 01. Toyota C-HR - March

-Toyota is the undisputed hybrid leader in Australia, so much so that the company is going hybrid-only on some new models.
+Toyota is the undisputed hybrid leader in Australia, so much so that the company is going hybrid-only on all non-GR and frame models.

-One of those will be the second-generation C-HR compact crossover.
+One of those is the second-generation C-HR compact crossover.
 The C-HR made its local launch in March and is available now.

 The styling has evolved, and the new model was designed and will be built in Europe, marking a change from Japanese sourcing.